-The Feeling of Life Itself – Why Consciousness is Everywhere But Can’t be Computed, was published by MIT Press last year.
-If you wonder where the sounds and sights in the skull-sized infinite kingdom that is your mind come from, who else has these feelings and whether computers can ever be conscious, this is the book for you.
+My previous book was The Feeling of Life Itself – Why Consciousness is Everywhere But Can’t be Computed.
+If you wonder how and where the sounds and sights in the skull-sized infinite kingdom that is your mind come from, who else has these feelings and whether computers can ever be conscious, this is the book for you.

-I am the Chief Scientist and President of the Allen Institute for Brain Science in Seattle in the Pacific Northwest.
+For more than a decade, I was the Chief Scientist and, then, the President of the Allen Institute for Brain Science in Seattle in the Pacific Northwest.
 My passion in life to understand how I came to be in this wonderful, mysterious universe.
-Not so much me, personally, but me as a conscious, experiencing thing surrounding by other conscious organisms and trees, stars, and the sea.
+Not so much me, personally, but me as a conscious, experiencing organism, surrounded by other people, dogs, trees, stars, and the sea.

 At the professional level, I seek to understand how the cortex that makes up the crown of the brain, the most complex tissue of active matter in the known universe, gives rise to any conscious experience – to the feeling of love, melancholy, pain or pleasure.
 This is the heart of the ancient mind-body problem.